texne/proficiency.cs.illinois.edu/index.md

 ### <a name="next" class="anchor"></a> Next Proficiency Exam Dates and Times

-Fall 2023 proficiency exams will be held around the start of spring classes.
+Fall 2023 proficiency exams will be held around the start of fall classes.
 We plan to administer the exams in-person, in the CBTF, our computer-based testing facility, late in freshman orientation week continuing into early in the first week of classes.
 Information on signing up for a time in the CBTF will be posted in early August.